The Artists in Education (AIE) Residency Grant Program

 Early Bird Application Deadline: Friday, January 17, 2020

-Application Deadline: Wednesday, February 7, 2018
+Application Deadline: Friday, February 7, 2020

-Program Guidelines and Grant Application available now at www.njaie.org.
+2020-2021 Program Guidelines and Grant Application available fall of 2019 at www.njaie.org.

 The Artists in Education (AIE) Residency Grant Program is a unique partnership bringing dynamic, in-depth arts education programs to New Jersey’s schools and teaching artists.
 Since 1971, the AIE Program has been dedicated to bringing teaching artists and educators together in powerful, long-term residencies to help students and teachers engage in and learn about the creative process.
-AIE places practicing professional artists in long-term residencies (20+ days) in schools across the state.
+AIE places practicing professional artists in long-term residencies (standard residency of 20 days) in schools across the state.
 Residencies are offered in all arts disciplines including the visual, literary, and performing arts and at all grade levels.

 Apply for one of our grants and experience how an AIE residency can help your school and district fulfill its goals and objectives for student performance, professional development, and community building in and through the arts.
 An invaluable arts experience that can help prepare your students for the competitive world of the 21st century is within reach.